First week’s report from our volunteers- winter break

 School: The first day at school was one big surprise.
 We went there expecting that we will just look around, get familiar with the classes and generally get to know how it works there.
 However, I was very surprised when a teacher immediately asked me to take her class.
 Unprepared, I started improvising.
-As travelling is my favourite hobby, I started teaching geography, namely continents and states in the 5th-6th class (age 12-15).
+As travelling is my favourite hobby, I started teaching geography, namely continents and states in the 5th– 6th class (age 12-15).
 So, in the end, the first day ended up very well.
-I like working with the kids because they pay attention, listen and most of the times do what I tell them, so they behave very well, which makes managing bigger classes (around 25 children) much easier.
+I like working with the kids because they pay attention, listen and most of the time do what I tell them.
+They behave very well, which makes managing bigger classes (around 25 children) much easier.
 However, there are also some problems such as differentiating between continents, states and cities.
 The children are also not aware of how the world looks like on the map.
 Therefore, I was repeating the lecture we did on my first day until Friday to make sure that they remember.
 Unfortunately, I am not 100% sure if I have succeeded, because many children do not think for themselves, but copy one from another or their notes without thinking about what they are writing.